Amazon EBS vs EFS vs S3: Picking the Best AWS Storage Option for Your Business

 Amazon EBS Benefits

-Low-latency performance: By using SSD EBS volumes, it offers reliable I/O performance scaled to meet your workload needs.
+- Low-latency performance: By using SSD EBS volumes, it offers reliable I/O performance scaled tomeet your workload needs.
+If your application requires high performance but nota large amount of storage, you can provision performance separately from storage capacity.

 Amazon EBS Use Cases